StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Sample parent’s RNG to seed child state

-Cool idea: SplitMix is parameterized by per-task $γ$
+With a clever addition: SplitMix is parameterized by per-task $γ$

 - As long as $γ$ values are different, $s$ collisions are fine
 - Child $γ$ derived from parent’s $s$ value on task fork
-  - this has to be done somewhat carefully
+  - (this has to be done somewhat carefully)

 ---
 # Auxiliary RNG or not?